 If you're not injured, but you're at immediate risk of harming yourself:

 At the emergency room, you'll be treated for any injuries.
-The doctor will ask you a number of questions and may examine you, looking for recent or past signs of suicide attempts.
+The doctor will ask you questions and may examine you, looking for recent or past signs of attempted suicide.
 Depending on your state of mind, you may need medications to calm you or to ease symptoms of an underlying mental illness, such as depression.

 Your doctor may want you to stay in the hospital long enough to make sure any treatments are working, that you'll be safe when you leave and that you'll get the follow-up treatment you need.